Blog

 March 31, 2025

-Condo Boards: Here’s Why You Need an Annual Plan (and How to Build One)
+Condo Boards: Here’s Why You Need an Annual Condo Plan (and How to Build One)

 If you’ve ever felt like your condo board is constantly playing catch-up—juggling maintenance issues, scrambling to finalize budgets, or reacting to resident complaints—you’re not alone.
-Many boards find themselves stuck in reactive mode because they don’t have a clear plan in place.
+Many boards find themselves stuck in reactive mode because they don’t have a clear plan in place That’s where an annual condo plan comes in.

 Think of it as your board’s GPS for the year ahead: a roadmap that helps you stay on course, anticipate challenges, and ultimately make smarter decisions for your community.
-In this article, we’ll walk you through exactly why every condo board needs one, what it should include, and how to build one—even if you’re just getting started.
+In this article, we’ll walk you through exactly why every condo board needs one, what it should include, and how to build one; even if you’re just getting started.

 What Is an Annual Condo Plan?